Leora Urim Sung

 We assess empathetic LLMs through a perfectionist lens, arguing that their use as AI companions risks impoverishing the social capacities necessary for human flourishing.

-I argue that the demands of beneficence are stronger than we think, because giving to charity tends to affect our distant-future interests, rather than our present ones.
+The demands of beneficence are stronger than we think, because giving to charity tends to affect our distant-future interests, rather than our present ones.

-I argue that MEC is stuck between a rock and a hard place: it is either too demanding, or it fails to make room for acts we generally regard to be supererogatory.
+MEC is stuck between a rock and a hard place: it is either too demanding, or it fails to make room for acts we generally regard to be supererogatory.
 I offer a solution which gets it out of this conundrum.

-I argue that we should save the many over the few, just in case Taurek is wrong and the numbers do count.
+We should save the many over the few, just in case Taurek is wrong and the numbers do count.